-Over the last month or so, a number of my clients have discussed with me the challenges of navigating a relationship with their parents.
-I suspect that the recent holiday season and current political climate have a little something to do with the surfacing of these relational struggles.
+Over the last month or so, a number of my clients have discussed the challenges of navigating a relationship with their parents with me.
+I suspect that the recent holiday season and current political climate have a little something to do with these relational struggles surfacing.
 I thought it would be helpful to write about developing relationships with our parents as adults and how to cope with the emotional obstacles along the way.

 Unfortunately, given the limits of language and semantics, we don’t have a way to communicate that this is now a different kind of relationship.
-We are no longer children but will always be referred to as our parents’ child, daughter, or son, all of which invoke an image of a little kid sitting next to mommy or daddy.
-During his lecture on coming to terms with parents, Raymond DiGiuseppe, a psychologist at the Albert Ellis Institute, jokes about this and says anything short of the word offspring will have this age-specific connotation.
+We are no longer children but we will always be referred to as our parents’ child, daughter, or son.
+All of these terms invoke an image of a little kid sitting next to mommy or daddy.
+During his lecture on coming to terms with parents, Raymond DiGiuseppe, a psychologist at the Albert Ellis Institute, jokes about this and mentions that anything short of the word offspring will have this age-specific connotation.

-If you’ve taken the time to read this blog, it’s probably because you want to learn how to develop a relationship with your parent as an adult.
+If you’ve taken the time to read this blog, it’s probably because you want to learn how to develop a relationship with your parents as an adult.
 How is holding onto your anger going to help you achieve that?
-Perhaps your parents are better parents to adults and you can develop a decent relationship with them, perhaps not, but how will you know if you are robbing yourself of that opportunity to find out by being angry about the past?
+Perhaps your parents are better parents to adults and you can develop a decent relationship with them.
+Perhaps that is not the case.
+But how will you know if you are robbing yourself of the opportunity to find out?

 Recognize that your parent will always view you as their child, even though you view yourself as an adult.
 If you have younger siblings, then this might be easy to understand.
 As the older sibling, you’ll probably always see your younger siblings as children who you need to advise.
 Parents do the same thing because people tend to stay in their roles!